aces/Loris/README.CentOS6.md

 ## 1.3 Apache

 A sample apache configuration file is in `docs/config/apache2-site`.
-You can copy this file the apache configuration directory, adding the appropriate suffix:
+You can copy this file to the apache configuration directory (`/etc/httpd/conf.d/`), adding the appropriate suffix:

 ```bash
 cp docs/config/apache-site /etc/httpd/conf.d/apache-site.conf